noam87/noamswebsite/content/r/political_views.md

 rtags = ["social", "hannaharendt", "jsmill", "individuality"]
 +++

-> This is an attempt to succinctly state my political views.
+> A quick attempt to succinctly state my political views for reference.
-> My beliefs will be inherently arbitrary, and my conclusions inevitably based
+> My [beliefs](/r/conclusions/) will be inherently arbitrary, and my conclusions inevitably based
 > on incomplete or false knowledge -- however we are all political beings, and
 > should at the very least be held responsible to understand *ourselves* as
 > such.

-> What I mean by "belief" is explained [here](/r/conclusions/).

 If I was pressed to categorize myself as a subscriber to some political creed, I guess I'm something like a